 What causes soil erosion and infertility?

-Soil erosion and infertility are caused by a number of negative farming practices.
-These include slash-and-burn farming methods, which destroy natural vegetation and inevitably strip entire ecosystems of fertile soil, as well as other unsustainable farming methods that use improper chemicals, additives, and even irrigation materials to cause irreconcilable soil damage.
+Several negative farming practices cause soil erosion and infertility.
+These include slash-and-burn farming methods, which destroy natural vegetation and inevitably strip entire ecosystems of fertile soil, and other unsustainable farming methods that use improper chemicals, additives, and even irrigation materials to cause irreconcilable soil damage.

-At the same time, deforestation erodes entire swaths of once-fertile forests and jungles, leaving behind dry, dead soil that might eventually turn to deserts.
-Many global organizations are working to stop these practices and attempting to create sustainable practices for using our natural resources in the right way.
+Deforestation erodes entire swaths of once-fertile forests and jungles, leaving behind dry, dead soil that might eventually turn into deserts.
+Many global organizations are working to stop these practices and attempting to create sustainable practices for using our natural resources correctly.

 What are some soil conservation methods?

-A few tried and true methods exist for farmers that have worked to reduce these negative effects since the very start of human civilization.
-Terrace farming is usually done on small farms near or around hillsides.
-This type of farming uses the topography of the land to create ascending levels of arable land that break up space and allow for easier manipulation of water flow.
+Terrace farming is a soil conservation practice on small farms near or around hillsides.
+This type of farming uses the land's topography to create ascending levels of arable land that break up space and allow for easier manipulation of water flow.
 Instead of pooling or washing soil away, irrigation is more efficient and controlled.
 Terrace farming also creates natural windbreaks.

 What are some soil conservation methods I can use at home?

-If you’re looking to conserve soil in your backyard you can start by reducing impervious surfaces like driveways and patios.
+To conserve soil in your backyard, you can start by reducing impervious surfaces like driveways and patios.
 Rainwater flows and gains momentum when moving over such surfaces, which means it can erode stream banks and lakeshores as it does so.
-If you still want to have some stability in your yard, use paving stones rather than concrete slabs.
-This will allow the water to penetrate the ground more evenly when it rains rather than in great rushes.
+If you still want stability in your yard, use paving stones rather than concrete slabs.
+Water will allow it to penetrate the ground more evenly when it rains rather than in great rushes.

 A rain barrel placed beneath a downspout or a gutter drain is a great way to collect the water that runs off your roof.
-You can then use this water on your lawn and garden rather than running the hose over it, thereby conserving water as well.
-Another way to collect water that runs off impervious surfaces like roofs and patios is something called a rain garden.
-This shallow depression in your yard can collect rain and prevent soil erosion.
-At the same time, you can use it to grow wetland plants, almost like a little pond.
+According to the University of Minnesota Extension, you can then use this water on your lawn and garden rather than using a hose.
+You could also collect water using a rain garden, which is a shallow depression in your yard.
+You could also use the rain depression to grow plants, like a little backyard pond.